Redoqx/Sistem-Anti-Maling-dan-Pelacak-Motor/README.md

 4. Upload Code ke DOIT ESP32 Devkit
     * Pastikan anda telah memilih doit esp 32 pada opsi board
 5. You are ready to go

+*Note: This project is undone project
+In the next update we'll make the system connect to blynk via GSM module